Ghislaine Maxwell: Relationship with Jeffrey Epstein

-Maxwell is known for her longstanding friendship with Prince Andrew, and for having escorted him to a "hookers and pimps" social function in New York.
+Maxwell is known for her longstanding friendship with the former Prince Andrew, and for having escorted him to a "hookers and pimps" social function in New York.
 In a November 2019 interview with the BBC, Andrew said that the two had known each other since Maxwell was an undergraduate at Oxford.
-She introduced Epstein to Prince Andrew, and the three often socialised together.
-In 2000, Maxwell and Epstein attended a party thrown by Prince Andrew at the Queen's Sandringham House estate in Norfolk, England, reportedly for Maxwell's 39th birthday.
-In his November 2019 interview with the BBC, Prince Andrew confirmed that Maxwell and Epstein had attended an event at his invitation, but he denied that it was anything more than a "straightforward shooting weekend".

-In 1995, Epstein renamed one of his companies the Ghislaine Corporation; based in Palm Beach, Florida, the company was dissolved in 1998.
-As a trained helicopter pilot, Maxwell also transported Epstein to his private Caribbean island.
+She introduced Epstein to Andrew, and the three often socialised together.
+In 2000 Maxwell and Epstein attended a party thrown by Andrew at the Queen's Sandringham House estate in Norfolk, reportedly for Maxwell's 39th birthday.
+In his November 2019 interview with the BBC, Andrew confirmed that Maxwell and Epstein had attended an event at his invitation, but he denied that it was anything more than a "straightforward shooting weekend".
+In 1995 Epstein renamed one of his companies the Ghislaine Corporation; based in Palm Beach, Florida, US, the company was dissolved in 1998.
+As a trained helicopter pilot, Maxwell also transported Epstein to Little Saint James, his private Caribbean island in the US Virgin Islands.

-In 2008, Epstein was convicted of soliciting a minor for prostitution and served 13 months of an 18-month jail sentence.
+In 2008 Epstein was convicted of soliciting a minor for prostitution and served 13 months of an 18-month prison sentence.
 Following Epstein's release, although Maxwell continued to attend prominent social functions, she and Epstein were no longer seen together publicly.

-By late 2015, Maxwell had largely retreated from attending social functions.
+Although in 2013 Maxwell was an honoured guest at the Clinton Global Initiative conference, by late 2015 she had largely retreated from attending social functions.

+In her October 2025 memoir Nobody's Girl, Virginia Giuffre alleged Maxwell and Epstein sought to use her to be a surrogate mother for a baby they were planning to have together.